10 apps that are changing the world for the better

-Mentioned ahead is comprehensive list of apps that are changing the world for better:
+Mentioned ahead is a comprehensive list of apps that are changing the world for the better:

 Tree Planet 3 is a game that lets you take care of a virtual tree, while the brains behind the game plant real trees.
 In the last 4 years, Tree Planet has built more than 75 forests in 10 different countries, and planted 500,000 real trees.
 The instructions are in Korean, however, the gameplay is easy to use.
 It is available on Android.
 The app works well as a CSR initiative and doubles as a marketing campaign for donations to the parent company.